foaxy/X-ray_Image_Classification/README.md

 ## Business Understanding

-Safer Health Centre aims to improve patient care and diagnosis accuracy by integrating advanced technology into their medical processes.
+Safer Health Center aims to improve patient care and diagnosis accuracy by integrating advanced technology into their medical processes.
 To achieve this, they want to implement a deep learning model that can classify whether a pediatric patient has pneumonia or not based on chest x-ray images.
 This initiative aligns with their mission of providing the best care using advanced technology in an atmosphere of trust, safety, and comfort.
 The current diagnostic process, while effective, relies heavily on the expertise of medical professionals and can be time-consuming.
 To enhance diagnostic efficiency and accuracy, there is a need to develop an automated system that can classify whether a pediatric patient has pneumonia or not based on chest x-ray images.

 ## Problem Statement